Markiza666/Yum-Yum-Gimme-Sum-Exam/README.md

 pnpm start
 ```

-The application should then build and open in your web browser, usually at http://localhost:3000.
+The application should then build and open in your web browser, usually at: [http://localhost:3000](http://localhost:3000).

 ## 📂 **Project Structure**